UKCloud/openshift-v4/upi/vsphere/stage1/README.md

 # Stage 1 deployment guide

-Stage 1 needs to be ran from a jumpbox that has access to both the internet, the registry and the vCenter
+Stage 1 needs to be ran from a jumpbox that has access to both the internet, the registry and the vCenter/NSX manager.

 `~/deployconfig` directory should be prepared on jumpbox with the following files:
 - `deploy.pem` (private ssh key for pub key listed in config.json)